hashicorp/nomad-pack/docs/writing-packs.md

 #### Template Functions

-To supplement the standard Go Template set of template functions, the (masterminds/sprig)[https://github.com/Masterminds/sprig] library is used to provide an additional set of functions.
-The library includes string manipulation, cryptographic functionality, and standard manipulation such as converting data to and from JSON format.
+To supplement the standard Go Template set of template functions, the (masterminds/sprig)[https://github.com/Masterminds/sprig] library is used.
+This adds helpers for various use cases such as string manipulation, cryptographics, and data conversion (for instance to and from JSON).

 Custom Nomad-specific and debugging functions are also provided: